authelia/authelia/docs/content/en/configuration/prologue/common.md

 The base type for this syntax is a string, and it also handles integers however this is discouraged.

-We have implemented a string/integer based syntax for configuration options that take a duration of time.
-This section describes the implementation of this.
-You can use this implementation in various areas of configuration such as:

-* session:
-  * expiration
-  * inactivity
-  * remember_me
-* regulation:
-  * ban_time
-  * find_time
-* ntp:
-  * max_desync
-* webauthn:
-  * timeout

-The way this format works is you can either configure an integer or a string in the specific configuration areas.
 If you supply an integer, it is considered a representation of seconds.
 If you supply a string, it parses the string in blocks of quantities and units (number followed by a unit letter).
 For example `5h` indicates a quantity of 5 units of `h`.

 The following is ignored:
   - all spaces